LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/docker-production.md

   - Rename the development compose config file from docker-compose.yml to docker-compose-dev.yml.
     - Need to pass a flag to specify which compose file you want to build and run from:
     ```
+    # `-f` flag is used to specify the name and location of the Dockerfile to use for building an image.
     docker-compose -f docker-compose-dev.yml up
     docker-compose -f docker-compose-dev.yml up --build
     docker-compose -f docker-compose-dev.yml down